eloisalgado/backbone-quiz/README.md

 backbone-quiz
 =============

-A quiz with 5 questions made with Backbone, RequireJS and Bootstrap.
+A quiz with 5 questions made with Backbone, RequireJS, Handlebars and Bootstrap.
 Use Backbone.localStorage to store data.

 All the app was built with Yeoman (http://yeoman.io/)